___ ___ _ __________ __ ____ _____ _ ______

 I am lucky enough to get some influence on things like these thanks to the fact that I maintain Azul, which I'd consider is my heavily-opinionated alternative to Rojo.
 (I wrote an article about it, if you're up to learning more)

-While Azul isn't nearly as big as Rojo, it still has a decent userbase (if 70 stars on GitHub are anything to go by!) and it's used in some pretty big projects, so these changes still have an impact on a small side of the community.
+While Azul isn't nearly as big as Rojo, it still has a decent userbase and it's used in some pretty big projects, so these changes still have an impact on a small chunk of the community.

-When implementing how Azul syncs modules from and to Roblox, I wanted to be honest.
-By adopting the Rust-style Peer Pattern, I eliminated I got rid of the init problems entirely.
-Each file exists as its own module, and if it needs children, you simply give it a sibling folder with the same name.
-No refactoring, no moving code into an init file, and most importantly, no lying to the filesystem.
-It's a system where require('./Parent/Child') actually points to a child, both on your disk and in the engine.
+When implementing how Azul syncs from and to Roblox, I wanted to be honest.
+Each file exists on its own, and if it needs children, you simply make it a sibling folder with the same name.

-The init.luau pattern was a well-intentioned solution that came from necessity, but it introduces structural ambiguity that we shouldn't accept anymore.
-It created more problems than it solved, and it forced the community to adopt a confusing and frustrating way of organizing code.
+The init.luau pattern was a well-intentioned solution that came from necessity, but it introduces frustration and structural ambiguity we shouldn't accept anymore.
+It forces the community to adopt a confusing and frustrating way of organizing code.